thazhemadam/cards-against-humanity/README.md

 Cards Against Humanity is a witty game that can be enjoyed in the company of friends.
 This application serves as a rendition of the same.

+# Compiling CSS

+Run `npm run sass` to compile the .scss files into .css files.

 # Contribution Guidelines

 *   Ensure that ES6/ES7 and BEM syntax is strictly followed.